Cyclone Klaus: Spain

 Parts of a sports center collapsed in Sant Boi de Llobregat, 11 km south west of Barcelona, killing four children and injuring 16.
 In Burela, Galicia, a policeman was killed by a falling tree as he was directing traffic.
 In La Palma de Cervelló, Province of Barcelona, a road worker was killed by a falling tree.
 A woman died when a wall collapsed in Barcelona.
 A man was also killed by a collapsed wall in Aigües de Busot, in Alicante.
 A woman was killed after being hit by debris.

 A Portuguese captain died after being rescued in the northwestern port city of A Coruña, Galicia.
 A man died after falling from a roof due to the heavy wind.

 France

 A man was killed by a falling tree while driving near Mont-de-Marsan.
-A 78-year-old man died when he was hit by flying debris near his home, and a 75-year-old man was hit by a tree A woman died in hospital in the Landes département after she had been found in her garden suffering from hypothermia.
+A 78-year-old man died when he was hit by flying debris near his home, and a 73-year-old woman died after power loss stopped her respirator.
+A woman died in hospital in the Landes département after she had been found in her garden suffering from hypothermia.
 In the Gironde département a 70-year-old woman died when her breathing machine failed because of the power outage.
 Two elderly people were killed in Nanteuil-Auriac-de-Bourzac, Dordogne, by carbon monoxide intoxication which also killed two people in Port-Barcarès, Pyrénées-Orientales.